Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTextDocument-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Holds formatted text
-    :digest: 4e2a99fc4b0fb7be2c7f536f3b6c1b24
+    :digest: bc3980eac94b1fff1b6b011153370492

 The :sip:ref:`~PyQt6.QtGui.QTextDocument` class holds formatted text.

 :sip:ref:`~PyQt6.QtGui.QTextDocument` is a container for structured rich text documents, providing support for styled text and various types of document elements, such as lists, tables, frames, and images.
-They can be created for use in a QTextEdit, or used independently.
+They can be created for use in a :sip:ref:`~PyQt6.QtWidgets.QTextEdit`, or used independently.

 Each document element is described by an associated format object.
 Each format object is treated as a unique object by QTextDocuments, and can be passed to :sip:ref:`~PyQt6.QtGui.QTextDocument.objectForFormat` to obtain the document element that it is applied to.

 A :sip:ref:`~PyQt6.QtGui.QTextDocument` can be edited programmatically using a :sip:ref:`~PyQt6.QtGui.QTextCursor`, and its contents can be examined by traversing the document structure.
 The entire document structure is stored as a hierarchy of document elements beneath the root frame, found with the :sip:ref:`~PyQt6.QtGui.QTextDocument.rootFrame` function.
 Alternatively, if you just want to iterate over the textual contents of the document you can use :sip:ref:`~PyQt6.QtGui.QTextDocument.begin`, :sip:ref:`~PyQt6.QtGui.QTextDocument.end`, and :sip:ref:`~PyQt6.QtGui.QTextDocument.findBlock` to retrieve text blocks that you can examine and iterate over.

 The layout of a document is determined by the :sip:ref:`~PyQt6.QtGui.QTextDocument.documentLayout`; you can create your own :sip:ref:`~PyQt6.QtGui.QAbstractTextDocumentLayout` subclass and set it using :sip:ref:`~PyQt6.QtGui.QTextDocument.setDocumentLayout` if you want to use your own layout logic.
 The document's title and other meta-information can be obtained by calling the :sip:ref:`~PyQt6.QtGui.QTextDocument.metaInformation` function.
-For documents that are exposed to users through the QTextEdit class, the document title is also available via the QTextEdit::documentTitle() function.
+For documents that are exposed to users through the :sip:ref:`~PyQt6.QtWidgets.QTextEdit` class, the document title is also available via the :sip:ref:`~PyQt6.QtWidgets.QTextEdit.documentTitle` function.

 The :sip:ref:`~PyQt6.QtGui.QTextDocument.toPlainText` and :sip:ref:`~PyQt6.QtGui.QTextDocument.toHtml` convenience functions allow you to retrieve the contents of the document as plain text and HTML.
 The document's text can be searched using the :sip:ref:`~PyQt6.QtGui.QTextDocument.find` functions.